swift-nav/libsbp/haskell/README.md

 Available on [Hackage as `sbp`](http://hackage.haskell.org/package/sbp).

-The library supports building against Stackage LTS-6 and LTS-8.
+The library supports building against Stackage LTS-6.
 To install from Hackage using `stack`:

     $ stack install --resolver lts-6.35 sbp # (LTS-6)

-or

-    $ stack install --resolver lts-8.24 sbp # (LTS-8)

 Note that we explicitly specify the resolvers to use, as installing `libsbp` may fail to build with more recent resolvers.